 First and foremost, students are expected to consider the suitability of their attire carefully each day.
 Students are expected to be proactive in reminding their friends of the dress code where necessary.
-The Head Student Team and Form Captains should not only set an example but should also engage in self-regulation to minimise the input needed from staff.
+The Head Girl Team, prefects and Form Captains should not only set an example but should also engage in self-regulation to minimise the input needed from staff.

-It is the responsibility of the Headteacher and staff to monitor and enforce the dress code as part of the day to day running of the school.
-Parents have the responsibility to ensure that their daughter comes to school in the correct uniform, but Sixth Form students are expected to take responsibility for their own attire.
+It is the responsibility of the Head Teacher and staff to monitor and enforce the dress code as part of the day to day running of the school.
+Parents/carers have the responsibility to ensure that students come to school in suitable clothing, but Sixth Form students are also expected to take responsibility for their own attire.

 - In the first instance, the Form Tutor should deal with any minor breach of the uniform policy.
-A message could be sent home via a note in the student's homework diary. - Subsequently the student will be referred to the TLC. - If the dress code is repeatedly breached, a standard email will be sent by the TLC to parents/carers. - If this does not produce the desired result, the TLC will phone the parents/carers. - Finally, the student will be sent to a member of the SLT who will, if necessary, send the student home to change.
+A message could be sent home via a note in the student's homework diary and a record should be made on SIMS. - Subsequently the student will be referred to the TLC. - If the dress code is repeatedly breached, the TLC will contact parents/carers to discuss the concern. - If this does not produce the desired result, the TLC will meet with the parents/carers and student to attempt to resolve the issue. - Finally, the student will be sent to a member of the SLT who will, if necessary, send the student home to change.